SACE Exam Timetable 2026

 The most effective SACE exam prep combines spaced repetition flashcards for content recall with timed practice exams for exam technique.
 Review SACE performance standards (A-grade descriptors) to understand what examiners want.
 Use Revizi’s practice exams to simulate Stage 2 conditions, and focus revision on your weakest topics.

-Last updated: 1 May 2026 · Content aligned to the SACE Board of South Australia
+Last updated: 17 August 2026 · Content aligned to the SACE Board of South Australia